 Militarizing Human Ingenuity placed the story of the invention of flight alongside ‘Abdu’l-Bahá’s commentary on the dilemma that sits at the heart of modern progress.

 On June 29, ‘Abdu’l-Bahá hosted a “feast of unity” in Englewood, New Jersey, which we covered in ‘Abdu’l-Bahá’s “Feast of Unity”.

 We continued our coverage of the 1912 Presidential election in four features: Elephants In Chicago, Politicking and Personalities, Donkeys In Baltimore, and Woodrow Wilson: The Man Who Would Be President.
 The Republicans re-nominated President Taft as their candidate; the Democrats have chosen Woodrow Wilson; while former President Roosevelt is hovering the wings.
 The election campaign is about to begin.

-Finally, while Americans had many different ideas about who ‘Abdu’l-Bahá was, we let him answer the question in an aptly title feature: Who Is ‘Abdu’l-Bahá?
+Finally, while Americans had many different ideas about who ‘Abdu’l-Bahá was, we let him answer the question in an aptly titled feature: Who Is ‘Abdu’l-Bahá?